 For such dynamic simulations, a combination of CST DS and CST EMS may be applied under the assumption that eddy currents may be neglected.
 In that case, this approach may be still modified to estimate the effect of the eddy currents on the performance of the device.
 The technique may also be extended to model other effects (in MEMS for example).

-This method is by all means not new but still offers the advantage of efficiently solving such problems without recourse to lengthy transient simulations.
+This method is not new but still offers the advantage of efficiently solving such problems without recourse to lengthy transient simulations.

 H. Tilmans, "Equivalent circuit representation of electromechanical transducers I Lumped-parameter systems",J. Micromech.
 Microeng.
 6 (1996) 157–176.